Is intermittent fasting good for you?

 2) Fasting may decrease lean mass

-The impact of fasting on our ability to maintain lean mass is one of the areas where context on the individual’s situation needs to be considered.
+The effects of intermittent fasting may not always be positive.
+Our ability to maintain lean mass is one of the areas where the context of the individual’s situation needs to be considered.

 Our lean mass, which comprises our organs, muscles, bones, and skin – is essential for our physical health, and typically reductions in lean mass are not a good thing.

-A concern about fasting is whether the body ‘burns’ through any lean mass to maintain adequate energy supply to crucial organs such as the brain, liver, and heart.
+A concern about fasting is whether the body ‘burns’ through any lean mass to maintain an adequate energy supply to crucial organs such as the brain, liver, and heart over a longer period of time.

 A study investigated how much the different macronutrients (carbohydrates, fats, and proteins) contribute to our resting metabolism during 16 days of fasting.
 If more protein contributes, it’s a sign the body is breaking down lean tissue to provide this.